Pius-mwangi/CODE-CHALLANGE-1/README.md

 To use the Grade Calculation Program, follow these steps:

+Download or clone the project repository.

-A. Open the program in a JavaScript-enabled environment (e.g., a web browser console).
+Open the script.html file in a web browser.
-B. When prompted, enter your marks.
-C. The program will calculate and display your corresponding grade.